ga-wdi-boston/wdi_3_js_firebase_integration/README.md

 ## Lab

 Break up into groups and ensure that each of you can run the example app locally using `$ grunt serve`.
 Run the app from two different browsers (or two different browser sessions) and explore its behavior.
-Use the Firebase **[Dashboard](https://www.firebase.com/account/)** to get to the apps data to see how it changes.
+Use the Firebase **[Dashboard](https://www.firebase.com/account/)** to get to the app's data to see how it changes.

 ### Optional